FASTER launched the first year of its Mobility Programme in April with three different INRGREF students and staff visits to Lund University.

 📍 Lund University, Lund (Sweden)

-With the objective to enrich PhD projects, assist to local trainings and develop future collaboration, one Researcher and two PhD students from INRGREF had the opportunity to do short-term visits to the Lund University.
+With the objective to enrich PhD projects, assist to local training and develop future collaboration, one Researcher and two PhD students from INRGREF had the opportunity to do short-term visits to Lund University.
 In the framework of their exchange, they met and worked with local qualified professors in land and water management.

-April 15-24 2019: Dr. Fethi Bouksila, Researcher from INRGREF
+April 15-24 2019: Dr Fethi Bouksila, Researcher from INRGREF

-During a visit to the Center for Middle Eastern Studies (CMES), Dr. Bouksila discussed with master students the Tunisian water context before and after the revolution.
+During a visit to the Center for Middle Eastern Studies (CMES), Dr Bouksila discussed with master students the Tunisian water context before and after the revolution.

 April 15 – May 3 2019: Sana Bouguerra and Nesrine Zemni, PhD Students from INRGREF

 Sana Bouguerra collaborated with Pr.
 Cintia Bertacchi Uvo on climate variability and trend for more than thirty years of measurements, in the Rmel river basin located in the northeastern part of Tunisia, using Mann-Kendalltest and R software.
-She got initiated to various climatic models and already planned an article related to connection between precipitation trend and different climatic modes.
+She got initiated to various climatic models and already planned an article related to the connection between precipitation trends and different climatic modes.

 Nesrine Zemni collaborated with Prof. Magnus Persson, analysing data on soil infiltration experiments performed at INRGREF.
-Their exchange led to the writing of an article on soil infiltration experiments and performance of the 5TE sensor.
+Their exchange led to the writing of an article on soil infiltration experiments and the performance of the 5TE sensor.

 The Mobility Programme will continue in July with more staff exchanges already planned to take place at CREAF.

-What is the FASTER Mobility Programme ?
+What is the FASTER Mobility Programme?

 One of the main objectives of the project FASTER is to increase development of the human resources and build capacity of scientific staff within INRGREF on: